 Down To Earth recaps the primary environment, health and developmental news from the week just gone by

-It was a happening week in the world of environment, both in India and the world.
+It was an action-packed week as far as environmental news was concerned.
+From climate change to agriculture to health to wildlife and biodiversity, developments happened at breakneck speed, both in India and the world.
 Here are Down To Earth’s top 10 green stories on the week that was:

 We are a voice to you; you have been a support to us.
 Together we build journalism that is independent, credible and fearless.
 You can further help us by making a donation.
 This will mean a lot for our ability to bring you news, perspectives and analysis from the ground so that we can make change together.